Boston desegregation busing crisis: Violence

-In another instance, a white teenager was stabbed nearly to death by a Black teenager at South Boston High School.
-The community's white residents mobbed the school, trapping the Black students inside.
+In another instance, a White teenager was nearly stabbed to death by a Black teenager at South Boston High School.
+The community's White residents mobbed the school, trapping the Black students inside.
 There were dozens of other racial incidents at South Boston High that year, predominantly of racial taunting of the Black students.
 The school closed for a month after the stabbing.
 When it opened again, it was one of the first high schools to install metal detectors; with 400 students attending, it was guarded by 500 police officers every day.
-In December 1975, Judge Garrity turned out the principal of South Boston High and took control himself.
+In December 1975, Judge Garrity removed the principal of South Boston High and assumed control himself.

-Judge Garrity increased the plan down to first grade for the following school year.
+Judge Garrity reduced the plan to first grade for the following school year.
 In October 1975, 6,000 marched against the busing in South Boston.

+The debut of the TV series Welcome Back, Kotter initially did not air in Boston as WCVB-TV feared the show's setting of an urban high school with diverse characters would only lead to further unrest.
+However, as it became popular in the rest of the United States, WCVB would include the sitcom in its lineup.

+Ted Kennedy speech

+Senator Ted Kennedy was giving a speech.
+Kennedy's speech was interrupted by a rowdy antibusing delegation that peppered the senator with insults, jeers, and name calling.
+Kennedy was chased to his car which had already been vandalized.
+Kennedy was whisked away by police to a train station where a crowd hurled stones at the departing train.

 Impact on Boston Public Schools

 In 1987, a federal appeals court ruled that Boston had successfully implemented its desegregation plan and was in compliance with civil rights law.
 Although 13 public schools were defined as "racially identifiable," with over 80 percent of the student population either White or Black, the court ruled "all these schools are in compliance with the district court's desegregation orders" because their make-up "is rooted not in discrimination but in more intractable demographic obstacles."

 Before the desegregation plan went into effect, overall enrollment and white enrollment in Boston Public Schools was in decline as the Baby Boom ended, gentrification altered the economic makeup of the city, and Jewish, Irish and Italian immigrant populations moved to the suburbs while black, Hispanic, and Asian populations moved to the city.
 Although the busing plan, by its very nature, shaped the enrollment at specific schools, it is unclear what effect it had on underlying demographic trends.
-By the time the court-controlled busing system ended in 1988, the Boston school district had shrunk from 100,000 students to 57,000, only 15% of whom were white.
+By the time the court-controlled busing system ended in 1988, the Boston school district had shrunk from 93,000 students to 57,000, only 15% of whom were white.